 - Reasonable in amount

-- Actually paid or incurred in the year for which you claim the deduction
+- Paid for or incurred in the current year

-The year in which you claim the deduction depends, in part, upon whether your business uses the cash or accrual accounting methods.
+The year in which you claim the tax deduction depends in part upon whether your business uses the cash or accrual accounting methods.
 Under the accrual accounting method, you record transactions as they occur instead of as they are paid.

 Cash Methods Versus Accrual Methods